 For many of us, our head is where is our consciousness lies.
 If we close our eyes and try to pinpoint a part of our body that is where we are, to most of us it is that place just behind the eyes, inside our skull.
-Our brain is so connected with who we think we are, that dreams of heads are often related to our sense of identity, of who we think we are.
+Our brain is so connected with who we think we are, that dreams of heads are often related to our sense of identity, our idea of Self.
 We often refer to “what’s going on inside my head” as what we are thinking, how we define reality.
 If we want to look “inside someone’s head” or wonder what is going on in there, it can indicate a desire to understand them better, to see what motivates them and know why they make the choices they do.
 In a dream this could be literally peering at someone’s brain!

-The symbolism for heads in our culture is very rich.
+The symbolism for heads in our culture, and hence our dreams, is very rich.
 As the head houses the intellect and sits atop our body, it is often associated with mental abilities and intelligence; with success and achievement; with reason over emotion (the mind ruling the body as opposed to the heart), even to the point of being cold and calculating.
 The opposite can be when we are “head over heels” in love, as in the head has lost its position of importance, and reason has given way way to the emotions of love and infatuation, or to “lose your head” can be to lose your sense of reason, to behave erratically or irrationally.
 The head can represent a pinnacle or the conclusion.
 A head can also be symbolism for ruling, decision making and leadership.

 To understand what the head in your dream may mean to you, look at how you interact with it, what are you doing?
 It might be a pun.
 Word plays and puns associated with the head can include: